 - Buy a souvenir magnet or mug to add to your collection

-What’s your favourite ways to be a tourist in your hometown?
+What are your favourite ways to be a tourist in your hometown?

 Thank you to Fish Insurance for sponsoring this post, but as always all opinions are my own.